 Technological advances allow the Yakuza team to fill Kamurocho and Sotenbori with more detailed assets.
 These assets add so much more to creating a convincing city than people understand.
 When I go into first person in Yakuza Kiwami 2, I’m able to fully make out relatively high resolution artwork on posters in addition to text.
 Is there a sign?
 I can read it.
 Is there an image plastered somewhere?
 I can see it.

-No need to squint my eyes or say “what the fuck” because I can’t make out the miscellaneous details.
+No need to squint my eyes or say “what the heck” because I can’t make out the miscellaneous details.

 The same can’t be said of Shenmue, though.
 Examine the bottom drawer in Ryo’s room and you’ll find stacks of magazines.
 Normally, this kind of incidental detail would add to the impression of a lived-in setting.
 Unfortunately, the magazines consisted of such low resolution texture work that they all meshed together as a garbled mess.
 One of them may have been some sort of music magazine?
 Maybe?
 How could anyone know when D3T went through no trouble at all to update such horrifying assets